bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 It's actually very straightforward.
 To be considered "button-like" in Bevy, the input has to be "press-able".
 This means that Bevy can register the state of the input as either `pressed` or `released`.
-Both of these values are explicitly stored in a [`ButtonState`] enum, which is apart of every "button-like" input `Message` that is sent.
+Both of these values are explicitly stored in a [`ButtonState`] enum, which is a part of every "button-like" input `Message` that is sent.

 Something like a joystick can be pressed if the joystick can be "clicked".
 If it can then the joytstick button data will be accessible in a `ButtonInput` resource.